Apply to the PA Program

 2. Maintain a 98% or better graduation rate for entering Duke PA Program students.*

-In the past 5 years, less than 1% of all matriculants have not graduated.
-Two of the five years have a 100% graduation rate.
+In the past 5 years, 1% of all matriculants have not graduated.

 * Attrition may be due to student withdrawal or dismissal

 3. Deceleration rates for Duke PA Program students will be 2% or less.

-In the past five years, less than 1% of Duke PA students have been decelerated, meaning that they have graduated with a later class than that in which they were originally enrolled.
+In the past five years, 1% of Duke PA students have been decelerated, meaning that they have graduated with a later class than that in which they were originally enrolled.

-4. The employment rate for Duke PA Program graduates will be 95% at six months after graduation.
+4. The employment rate for Duke PA Program graduates will be 95% at six months after program completion.

 Learn more about the experience and interests of our faculty and students, and review detailed information about our curriculum.
 You'll also find resources for alumni and friends of the Duke PA Program, and PA Division postgraduate and multidisciplinary programs.